jexp/multilog/README.markdown

 Can handle offset (in seconds) per logfile.

-Uses "chronies" for date parsing, make sure to install that gem first.
+Uses "chronic" for date parsing, make sure to install that gem first.

 Usage
 =====